Do Two Wrongs Make a Right?

 In two instances in Parashat Bo, Moshe speaks in the name of Hashem and invokes Divine authority, even though there is no previous record of Hashem having communicated the particular content.
 In Chapter 10, Moshe confronts Paroh on Hashem's command, but, seemingly on his own initiative, announces the Plague of Locusts in God's name.
 Similarly, in Chapter 11, though Hashem tells Moshe that there will be one final plague, it is Moshe himself who first announces in God's name that this plague will kill the firstborns.

 - Is it possible for a prophet to speak on his own initiative and to then attribute that speech back to Hashem?
 Or need one assume that, despite the textual silence, Hashem must have given the directions beforehand?

 - How much autonomy does a prophet have?
 Is he simply Hashem's mouthpiece, or is he allowed to act on his own?
 If the latter, is it possible for a prophet to make a mistake?
 See Invoking Hashem's Name Without Explicit Divine Sanction.

 The Israelites' Religious Identity in Egypt

-According to several commentators,2 the slaughtering of the Pesach symbolized the Israelites' rejection of Egyptian idolatry.
-This position assumes that the Israelites had assimilated in Egypt and needed to demonstrate their loyalty to God in order to merit redemption.
-(See Purpose of the Pesach.)
+According to several commentators,2 the slaughtering of the Pesach symbolized the Israelite rejection of Egyptian idolatry.
+This position assumes that the Israelites had assimilated in Egypt and needed to demonstrate their loyalty to God in order to merit redemption (see Purpose of the Pesach).

-- Is their any evidence in Shemot to support the claim that the Israelites had forsaken Hashem and adopted foreign gods?
+- Is there any evidence in Shemot to support the claim that the Israelites had forsaken Hashem and adopted foreign gods?
 What was the Israelites' Religious Identity in Egypt?